johnpatrickmorgan/TCACoordinators/README.md

 _The coordinator pattern in the Composable Architecture_

 `TCACoordinators` brings a flexible approach to navigation in SwiftUI using the [Composable Architecture (TCA)](https://github.com/pointfreeco/swift-composable-architecture).
 It allows you to manage complex navigation and presentation flows with a single piece of state, hoisted into a high-level coordinator.
 Using this pattern, you can write isolated screen features that have zero knowledge of their context within the navigation flow of an app.
-It achieves this by combining existing tools in TCA such as `Reducer.forEach`, `Reducer.pullback` and `SwitchStore` with [a novel approach to handling navigation in SwiftUI](https://github.com/johnpatrickmorgan/FlowStacks).
+It achieves this by combining existing tools in TCA such as `.forEach`, `ifCaseLet` and `SwitchStore` with [a novel approach to handling navigation in SwiftUI](https://github.com/johnpatrickmorgan/FlowStacks).

 You might like this library if you want to: